 If you have contacted me about an issue I will keep your information usually for the duration of my term of office (4 years from May 2018).
-If I am re-elected for additional terms I will contact you to seek permission to keep your data for longer, otherwise it will be destroyed.
+If I am re-elected for additional terms I will contact you to seek permission to keep your data for longer, otherwise it will be destroyed after 9 years.

 If there are open cases at the end of my term of office and I am not successfully re-elected I will use my best endeavours to pass your case to a colleague in the ward who remains on the council and I will contact you to seek permission to do this in advance of handing any files over.
 If you do not wish your file to be handed over please let me know.

-I may be required to keep your data for longer if required by law or other legal obligation.
+I may be required to keep your data for longer than 9 years if required by law or other legal obligation.

 If you leave a comment on this website, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on this website (if any), it will also store the personal information you provide in your user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data I am obliged to keep for administrative, legal, or security purposes.

 Visitor comments may be checked through an automated spam detection service to help me reduce security threats.